 What if I’m a visitor – are tickets free?

-The first 999 to apply for tickets and arrive on the day in a classic or unexceptional car will get them for free.
+Tickets are now sold out.
+For reference, the first 999 to apply for tickets and arrive on the day in a classic or unexceptional car will get them for free.
 There are also 500 tickets available for visitors arriving in a modern car, which cost £5.75 each.
 Once the initial 999 free tickets have been reserved, we will make a further 1000 available at £5.75.
-You can click this link and go straight to the ticket reservation site.

 I entered the Festival of the Unexceptional before.
 Does that mean I can automatically take part again?

 No. You’ll know from personal experience how popular the event is – and how competitive it is too.
-So we require anyone wishing to enter the concours competition to submit a new entry for 2021.
+So we require anyone wishing to enter the concours competition to submit a new entry for each year’s Festival.

 If my car is a prime example of an ‘Unexceptional’ car, can I just turn up and put my car on show?